croqaz/later-again/README.md

 > $ npm install later-again

-The rest documentation can still be found in the old repository: https://bunkat.github.io/later
+The rest documentation can still be found in the original repository: https://bunkat.github.io/later

 -----